 Continuing Education Activity

 The elbow is one of the most common large joints to be dislocated.
-Anterior elbow dislocations are a rare injury due to the high force and position necessary to cause the injury.
+Anterior elbow dislocations are rare due to the high force and position necessary to cause the injury.
 This activity reviews the anatomy of the elbow and the evaluation, treatment, and complications associated with this injury.
+It also summarizes interprofessional team strategies for improving care coordination and communication to advance the care and improve outcomes of patients with anterior elbow dislocations.

-- Identify the etiology, anatomy, and epidemiology of anterior elbow dislocations.
+- Identify the etiology of anterior elbow dislocations.

-- Outline appropriate history, physical, and evaluation of anterior elbow dislocations.
+- Outline the evaluation of anterior elbow dislocations.

-- Review the treatment and management options available for anterior elbow dislocations.
+- Review the management options available for anterior elbow dislocations.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance the care and improve outcomes of patients with anterior elbow dislocations.